dagster-io/dagster-cloud-action/generated/gha/README.md

-The builder.pex file is created in a github action and checked into this directory.
+The builder.pex is checked into this directory and used by the build_deploy_pex action.